3lvis/Ariadne/README.md

 Buildings are full of invisible complexity.

-Homes change shape through habit.
 Offices grow into mazes through compromise.
 Hospitals, schools, campuses, hotels, stations, and public venues all ask the same question in different forms: now that you are here, how do you find your way without confusion, interruption, or dependence on someone else?

 Most digital tools answer that question poorly because they were not designed for the lived reality of indoor space.
 GPS fades.
 Static floor maps demand interpretation.
 Search results tell you what exists, not how to get there.
 The burden stays on the person.